Sidney W. Saunders Tomb

 Monroe City (aka Old City) Cemetery

 I discovered Sidney and grave walking when I went to Monroe City Cemetery as a college student in the early 1980's.
-I was working on my black and white photography portfolio when a friend suggested I go "see" Sidney.
+I was working on my black and white photography portfolio when a friend suggested I go "see" Sidney and use him as a subject.
 The best part...he had a sordid tale behind his final repose...Victorian soap opera played out tragically in my hometown!
-Here's what we know about Sidney with cudo's and credit to Ouachita Parish historian/librarian Lora Peppers:
+Here's what we know about Sidney with kudos and credit to Ouachita Parish historian/librarian Lora Peppers:

 It only gets worse.